-In English versions of the work of Nietzsche, “Übermensch” is translated as “Superman” or “Overman”.
-The term “Superman” has adopted many connotations as a result of the comic book hero in popular culture, so for most scholars today, “Overman” is the more suitable term.
+In English versions of the work of Nietzsche, “Übermensch” is often translated as “Superman” or “Overman”.
+The term “Superman” has many simplistic connotatives as a result of the comic book hero in popular culture, so for most scholars today, “Overman” is the more suitable term.

 This state can be seen as the state of the pure and also universal individual—an utterly differentiated person unencumbered by the influence of society and other people, who is in harmony with the deep-down, creative, amoral (not immoral) (interestingly, Nietzsche’s feeling that existence is, at root, amoral is shared by the original incarnations of Taoism and Zen Buddhism) spirit of existence.
 This person creates their own values and dances through the game of life to the tune of their own soul-stuff.